 Memorandum of Understanding (MoU)

-The formal basis for interacting with other supervisory entities, is laid down based on a bi-lateral Memorandum of Understanding (MoU) which includes sharing info and helping out through investigations, within the compound of the law.
+The formal basis for interacting with other supervisory entities, is laid down based on a bi-lateral Memorandum of Understanding (MoU) which includes sharing info and helping out through investigations, within the confines of the law.
 The Multi-lateral MoUs are The International Organization of Securities Commissions (IOSCO), The Boca Declaration, International Association of Insurance Supervisors (IAIS), IOSCO Africa and Middle East Regional Committee (AMERC), and The International Forum of Independent Audit Regulators (IFIAR).

 Firms, individuals, and market institutions that wish to conduct business in the DIFC need to be licensed and registered by the DFSA to make sure that they will fulfill the required legal conditions.
 These licenses specify what type of financial services can be provided by these licensees or in what capacity they can be a part of financial activities.